- Highfield Level 2 Food Safety in Catering

 Appropriate measures must be taken by the food business owners for food handlers who do not speak English as a first language, have learning difficulties, special educational needs, literacy needs, etc.

 This course is aimed at those people who have not had previous training or the last training was achieved three or more years ago.
 This course will be delivered in six hours and includes an examination.
-Our next course will be run on Wednesday 5th September 2018 and wednesday the 21 November 2018 at Morecambe Town Hall.
+Our next course will be run on Wednesday 6th March 2019 from 9.30 until 4pm at Morecambe Town Hall.

 - Understand the importance of food safety procedures and reporting and how individuals can take personal responsibility for food safety